 Are you a blood stem cell donor looking to update your details or contact us?
 Click here.

-If your tissue type matches with someone you can help, you’ll either donate blood stem cells or bone marrow.
+If you match with someone you can help, you’ll either donate peripheral blood stem cells (PBSC) or bone marrow.

-10% of donors are asked to donate bone marrow and usually it is for a child.
-Bone marrow is taken from the back of your hip in a short procedure performed under general anaesthetic, so you won’t feel a thing!
+If you donate bone marrow it will be taken from the back of your hip in a short procedure performed under general anaesthetic, so you won’t feel a thing!

 It doesn’t hurt to help.
 Bone marrow and stem cell donation methods have evolved since the 1940’s.
 Find out what it’s really like to donate here: